shadowartist201/TKA-PC-Port/README.md

 This is a project to bring TKA to PC using the Xbox 360 version and the MonoGame Framework as a base.

+Not a programmer or looking to try out the current release?
+Go [here.](https://github.com/shadowartist201/TKA-PC-Port/releases)

 ### Current status
 Missing some effects in Popaganda Pack.
 Supports gamepad and keyboard input.